antonirakowski/antonirakowski/README.md

 ![LaTeX](https://img.shields.io/badge/latex-%23008080.svg?style=for-the-badge&logo=latex&logoColor=white)

 ## 🚀 Projects
-- [ChatGPT reviews classifier](https://github.com/Micaet/ML_Project_1) - The goal of this project is to develop a machine learning model capable of correctly classifying user ratings (1-5) given to ChatGPT based on the accompanying comment.
+- [ChatGPT Reviews Classifier](https://github.com/Micaet/ML_Project_1) - The goal of this project is to develop a machine learning model capable of correctly classifying user ratings (1-5) given to ChatGPT based on the accompanying comment.
 - [Molecular Modelling in Drug Discovery](https://github.com/Micaet/Molecular-Modeling-in-Drug-Discovery) - The objective of this project is to identify a potent ligand inhibitor for the 5CNO protein (EGFR kinase), which is implicated in various types of cancer.
 This will be achieved through advanced computational molecular simulations and modeling techniques.

 ## 📧 Contact